advanced-rest-client/raml-to-api/client/README.md

 ```
 Depending on a [RAML] definition this function accpet different set of arguments (described below).

 If the API allows only one type of authorization (e.g. `oauth-2-0`) then `optType` is not required and can be replaced by the `optOptions` parameter (if any options are allowed).
-To check which auth interfaces are available you can check a `api.auth.types` array to get the list of available auth types:
+To debug which auth interfaces are available you can check an `api.auth.types` array to get the list of available auth types:
 ```javascript
 console.log(api.auth.types);
 // ["oauth-2-0", "oauth-1-0", "basic"]
 ```
 This property will always return an array even if none of auth types is defined.
-Names in the list is a `securityScheme` defined key and can vary.
+Names in the list are `securityScheme`'s defined keys and can vary.
 You can use it to access auth configuration (which is read only):
 ```javascript
 console.log(api.auth['oauth-2-0']);
 // {